oshritf/sgx-trust-management/README.md

 	- sudo apt-get install libssl-dev
 	- sudo apt-get install libjsoncpp-dev
 	- sudo apt-get install libcur14-openssl-dev
-* In order to run the code in real IAS mode, create a [developer account](https://software.intel.com/en-us/sgx).
+* In order to run the code in a real IAS mode, create a [developer account](https://software.intel.com/en-us/sgx).
 After the registration with a certificate (can be self-signed for development purposes), Intel will respond with a SPID.
-Update defs.h with you SPID, certificate and the quote signing type.
+Update defs.h with your SPID, certificate and the quote signing type.

 ## Build
 * In order to build in a simulated IAS mode, run "make SIMULATE_IAS=1".
 * In order to build in a real IAS mode, run "make".
-* A successful compilation should output the following files:
+* A successful compilation should produce the following files:
 	- Under application: libtruce_u.so, libtruce_t.a (and app).
 	- Under client: libtruce_client.so (and truce_client).
 	- Under service-provider: truce_server.